 The conversion feature is considered to be an embedded derivative that is not considered clearly and closely related to the debt host and therefore must be bifurcated and accounted for separately from the debt host.
 The Company recorded a debt discount and a conversion option liability of approximately \$123,000 for the fair value of the conversion feature at issuance as well as approximately \$36,000 of debt issuance costs.
-The Company is amortizing the debt discount and issuance costs over the four-year term of the Convertible Notes.
+The Company is amortizing the debt discount and issuance costs over the amended four-year term of the Convertible Notes.
 We adjust the conversion option liability to market at each reporting period based on many factors, including changes in the share price.
-We reduced the derivative liability to \$0 as of December 31, 2019.
-We evaluated the effect of the June 2020 change in the conversion price noted above and determined that the conversion option liability was not impacted by the change in the conversion price.
-The liability was \$0 at the date of change in the conversion price.
-We increased the derivative liability to \$130,000 as of December 31, 2020 and decreased the derivative liability to \$72,000 as of June 30, 2021 and recorded a gain on the fair value of the derivative liability of \$58,000 in the Condensed Statements of Operations for the six months ended June 30, 2021.
+We decreased the liability to \$0 as of June 30, 2022 and recorded a gain on the fair value of the derivative liability of \$2,000 in the six months ended June 30, 2023 and recorded a gain on the fair value of the derivative liability of \$54,000 in the six months ended June 30, 2023.